cyberofficial/cyberofficial/README.md

 </p>

 <p align="center">
-  You can follow my X account https://x.com/therealjoeykoen for updates on Synthalingua
+  You can follow my X account https://x.com/therealjoeykoen or check out https://x.com/SynthalinguaGH<br>
+  Please be aware of scams.
+I do not do anything related to crypto or nfts.
 </p>

 <p align="center">